chartjs/Chart.js/docs/docs/getting-started/v3-migration.md

 * `Scale.convertTicksToLabels` was renamed to `generateTickLabels`.
 It is now expected to set the label property on the ticks given as input
 * `Scale.ticks` now contains objects instead of strings
 * When the `autoSkip` option is enabled, `Scale.ticks` now contains only the non-skipped ticks instead of all ticks.
+* Ticks are now always generated in monotonically increasing order

 ##### Time Scale